extremenetworks/ExtremeCloudIQ-APIs/XIQ API Scripted Tools/readme.md

 If you are just getting started with these Scripts check out our Getting Started repo.
 This include a PDF document that walks through the basics of using these scripts.
 > Link to GitHub Repo: [API_Getting_Started (v3)](https://github.com/ExtremeNetworksSA/API_Getting_Started)

+| The software is provided as-is and Extreme Networks has no obligation to provide maintenance, support, updates, enhancements, or modifications.
+Any support provided by Extreme Networks is at its sole discretion.

+Issues and/or bug fixes may be reported on in the Issues in the script's repository. |
 -------------------
 ------------------
 #### Table of contents